Tire Sidewall Damage: How Much Damage Is Too Much?

 If you see a bulge in your tire wall, do not drive your car before swapping it for the spare wheel.

-They’re most commonly caused by damage (hitting a curb or pothole), underinflation, age, or poor-quality tires/manufacturer defects.
+They’re most commonly caused by damage (hitting a curb or pothole), underinflation, age, or inferior-quality tires/manufacturer defects.

 In short, it will blow out, and there’s nothing anyone can do about it.
-Driving on this tire will only multiply the forces acting on it, making the situation worse.
+Driving on this tire will only increase the forces acting on it, making the situation more critical.

 The Best Way To Get A New Tire If You Have Sidewall Damage